potassco/clinguin/docs/clinguin/use.rst

     attr(sudoku,width,100).
     attr(sudoku,height,100).

-In the container we create a dropdown menu for each position in the sudoku and identify it by ``dd(X,Y)``.
+In the container, we create a dropdown menu for each position in the Sudoku and identify it by ``dd(X,Y)``.
 The first four lines will set the size and position of the dropdown.
 The special angular attribute ``class`` will set the style of the dropdown depending on the subgrid it belongs to, and if it is an initial value.
-In the last lines we use the following special predicates.
+In the last lines, we use the following special predicates.
 First, ``_clinguin_assume``, and ``_clinguin_browsing`` are part of the domain state (which can be extended by the Backend).
 Then, we use the predicate ``_all`` for accessing atoms that are in all models (see :ref:`domain-state`).
-By doing so, the last two lines define the selected value of the dropdown as the value that the sudoku encoding is infering, either by a user assumption or due to the domain constraints.
+By doing so, the last two lines define the selected value of the dropdown as the value that the Sudoku encoding is inferring, either by a user assumption or due to the domain constraints.

 .. code-block::